Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 New Revenue Streams Through Payment Monetization

+A SaaS platform processing $10 million annually at a 3% blended fee might retain roughly 0.5% after interchange and provider split, generating $50,000 in new revenue without adding a single user.
 Many SaaS platforms evolve from flat subscription pricing toward hybrid models, where transaction-based income smooths out cash flow and fuels reinvestment.

 Better Control Over the Customer Experience

-When payments happen within your platform, you control every touchpoint, from onboarding to settlement.
+When payments happen within your platform, you control every touchpoint from onboarding to settlement.

 Streamlined Onboarding and Reduced Friction

+Embedding payments lets users start transacting faster.
 They don’t have to create separate accounts with a third-party processor or navigate complex setup flows.

 Competitive Differentiation and Stickier Retention